Discover new selections

 About the Author

-Adelle Waldman is the best-selling author of The Love Affairs of Nathaniel P., which was named a best book of the year by The New Yorker, Economist, NPR, Elle, and many others.
-Her writing has appeared in The New Yorker, New York Times, and Wall Street Journal, among other publications.
+Adelle Waldman’s first novel was The Love Affairs of Nathaniel P., a bestseller that was named a best book of the year by The New Yorker, Economist, NPR, Elle, and many others.
 She lives in New York State.

 Product details